-One unified series of standardised CPUE, covering 1976-2018, was derived by combining these three index series, considered for each year to be a set of independent estimates of how much the biomass differed from its size in the reference year, set to be 1990.
+One unified series of standardised CPUE, covering 1976-2020, was derived by combining these three index series, considered for each year to be a set of independent estimates of how much the biomass differed from its size in the reference year, set to be 1990.
 For each year, the values from the several series were combined with weighting.
 Their reported uncertainties could be considered to comprise three factors: for each series, the overall size of the uncertainties reflects how much data there was, how well the model fitted, and generally how well the data was arranged to estimate differences from the reference year, while within the series, each value reflected how suitably the data was arranged to estimate it, in particular, relative to the values for the other years.
 However, neither severally nor collectively did they betoken the importance of the fleet in the fishery nor how well, relative to other fleets, its catch rates should consequently be supposed to follow changes in total stock size.
-An additional weighting was therefore applied in combining the year-effects series, so the $A{yf}$ -GLM-estimated year effects for fleet f-being considered to be Normally distributed about a series of overall year effects $\overline{A}y$ with individual error variances $\sigma{yf}^2$ whose relative sizes were calculated from the individual error variances estimated by the GLM- $\hat{\sigma}{yf}^2$ -and weights $w_f$ assigned on the basis of the area fished by fleet f.
-The weights $w_f$ for the KGH, Greenland offshore and Greenland coastal fleets were assigned as 0.376, 0.434, and 0.191.
+An additional weighting was therefore applied in combining the year-effects series, so the A{yf} -GLM-estimated year effects for fleet f-being considered to be Normally distributed about a series of overall year effects \overline{A}y with individual error variances σ{yf}^2 whose relative sizes were calculated from the individual error variances estimated by the GLM- $\hat{\sigma}{yf}^2$ -and weights w_f assigned on the basis of the area fished by fleet f.
+The weights w_f for the KGH, Greenland offshore and Greenland coastal fleets were assigned as 0.376, 0.434, and 0.191.
 The year effects were fitted using Bayesian methods on the OpenBUGS platform and were given uninformative uniform prior distributions.

-$$A{yf} \sim N(\overline{A}{y}, \sigma{yf}^{2})$$ where $\sigma{yf}^{2} = \hat{\sigma}{yf}^{2} / w{f}$ this index from the combine CPUE index, have no influence on the perception of the trajectory of CPUE over time.
+$$A{yf} \sim N(\overline{A}y, \sigma{yf}^2)$$ where $\sigma{yf}^2 = \hat{\sigma}{yf}^2 / w_f$

 Until 2017, A Canadian CPUE index was included in the combine CPUE index.
-In 2018 is was decided to remove the index from the combine index, while it since 2012 have been difficult to obtain logbook data and catch/effort
+In 2018 it was decided to remove the index from the combine index, due to difficulties obtaining the logbook data and catch/effort and CPUE information from the Canadian fishery in SFA1 since 2012.
+Because Canadian catches in SFA1 are very low, removing this index from the combine CPUE index, have no influence on the perception of the trajectory of CPUE over time.